lavafroth/lavafroth.github.io/content/post/i-solemnly-swear-to-never-buy-a-gaming-laptop-again.md

 thinking back when I bought this?
 I knew I was going to use Linux because I distinctly remember my previous Arch + i3wm.
 The reason behind a gaming laptop was not to play games, Linux did not have great tooling for gaming then.
-No, I needed the beefy GPU to crack password hashes for capture the flag challenges 😉.
-In retrospect, social engineering and educated guesses turned out to be a way less resource intensive means to, ahem, crack password hashes.
+No, I needed the beefy GPU to mine coins.

 Speaking of the GPU, I severly underestimated how heavy it would make the box.
 If not for the shape of the laptop, I could easily use it for weights during workouts.